tahoe-lafs/zfec/zfec/README.rst

 (You may choose to use this package under the terms of either licence, at your option.)
 See the file COPYING.GPL for the terms of the GNU General Public License, version 2.
 See the file COPYING.TGPPL.html for the terms of the Transitive Grace Period Public Licence, version 1.0.
-In addition, Allmydata, Inc. offers other licensing terms.
-If you would like to inquire about a commercial relationship with Allmydata, Inc., please contact partnerships@allmydata.com and visit http://allmydata.com .

 The most widely known example of an erasure code is the RAID-5 algorithm which makes it so that in the event of the loss of any one hard drive, the stored data